pgomezdev/accessibility-demo-ios/README.md

 # AccessibilityDemo

-Welcome to the AccessibilityDemo project!
-This iOS SwiftUI app showcases how to implement various accessibility features using a fake bank app as an example.
-Below are the key features and components of the app.

-## Features

-### Localization
-* Localizable File: Translations are set using a Localizable file to support multiple languages and enhance accessibility for non-English speaking users.
+This repository contains a simple example banking app created with SwiftUI to showcase accessibility best practices in iOS development.
+The app demonstrates how to make user interfaces inclusive and accessible to a wide range of users, including those with vision or mobility impairments.

+# Purpose

+The purpose of this project is to illustrate how to implement and integrate various accessibility features in an iOS app using SwiftUI.
+By adhering to accessibility guidelines, we ensure that everyone can have an equitable and pleasant user experience.

-### Accessibility Statistics
+# Accessibility Features
-* Accessibility Features Report: Important accessibility features are read at the beginning of the app.
-These features can be sent to a private server to collect accessibility statistics, which help improve the app's accessibility over time.

-### Colors
-* AppColor Class: Defines the colors used in the app, supporting system colors that automatically adapt to high contrast and dark modes.
-Custom colors have variations added for these modes.
-* Cultural Color Variations: Some colors represent emotions and are set depending on different cultural contexts.

-### Fonts
-* AppFont Class: Defines the fonts used in the app and supports the boldTextEnabled setting for users who prefer bold text.

-## Accessibility Enhancements
+## Vision

+This section focuses on users with visual impairments.
+The app supports features such as VoiceOver, Dynamic Type, and others to ensure clarity and usability.

-### Accessibility Features
+### VoiceOver Support

 * accessibilityLabel: Provides a concise label that succinctly identifies the accessibility element.
-    * e.g. Used in the AccountThumb view.
 * accessibilityHint: Offers additional context or guidance on what the element does.
-    * e.g. Utilized in the AccountThumb view for buttons.
-* accessibilityInputLabel: Specifies a label that describes the input expected by the element.
-    * e.g. Implemented in the AccountThumb view for input fields.
 * accessibilityAddTraits: Adds custom traits to the accessibility element to modify its behavior.
-    * e.g. Showcased in the AccountThumb view.
+* accessibilityElement: Specifies whether the view should be treated as a single accessibility element or a container.
+    * See account items in HomeView at [AccountViewItem.swift (lines 30-34)](AccessibilityDemo/AccessibilityDemo/Presentation/Account/AccountViewItem.swift#L30-L34)
 * accessibilitySortPriority: Defines the priority for how elements are read by VoiceOver.
-    * e.g. Used in the Inbox screen to reorder elements for VoiceOver.
+   * See inbox items in InboxView at [InboxView.swift (line 31)](AccessibilityDemo/AccessibilityDemo/Presentation/Inbox/InboxView.swift#L31)
 * accessibilityRotorEntry: Allows custom rotors to navigate specific elements quickly.
-    * e.g. Custom rotor entry for "Warnings" in the Inbox screen and for ATMs in the Map view.
+   * See warning inbox items in InboxView at [InboxView.swift (lines 81-89)](AccessibilityDemo/AccessibilityDemo/Presentation/Inbox/InboxView.swift#L81-L89)
 * accessibilityChildren: Provides a collection of elements that are logically children of the current element.
-    * e.g. Applied in the BudgetGraph class for graph elements.
-* accessibilityElement: Specifies whether the view should be treated as a single accessibility element or a container.
-    * e.g. Used in various views to control how VoiceOver navigates the elements.

-### Custom Views and Controls
+### DynamicType Support

 * DynamicStack: A custom view container that chooses between HStack and VStack, useful for fitting large content on the screen.
-It is used in the headers of the HomeView.
+   * See the section titles and values in HomeView at [HomeView.swift (line 86)](AccessibilityDemo/AccessibilityDemo/Presentation/Inbox/InboxView.swift#L81-L89)

+* Font+Custom extension: Creates a custom brand font relative to a default style supporting the boldTextEnabled setting for users who prefer bold text.
+[Font+Custom.swift)](AccessibilityDemo/AccessibilityDemo/Extensions/Font+Custom.swift)

+### Other vision settings

+* Dark mode and high contrast are supported by using default system colors, which automatically adapt to these settings.
+* ReduceMotion is used to disable animations at [AboutView.swift](AccessibilityDemo/AccessibilityDemo/Presentation/About/AboutView.swift)
+* ReduceTransparency is used to hide blurry images at [PrivacyView.swift](AccessibilityDemo/AccessibilityDemo/Presentation/Privacy/PrivacyView.swift)

+## Mobility

+This section addresses users with limited mobility.
+The app supports Voice Control and Switch Control for hands-free navigation and interaction.

+### VoiceControl and SwitchControl Support

+* accessibilityInputLabel: Specifies a label that describes the input expected by the element.
+   * See menu button in HomeView at [HomeView.swift (line 31)](AccessibilityDemo/AccessibilityDemo/Presentation/Home/HomeView.swift#L55)

-* Editing Messages: The list of inbox messages can be edited.
+* Alternative design for inbox messages edition: The list of inbox messages can be edited.
 Users can slide to delete messages or use an alternative button if they cannot perform the slide movement.
+This is specially useful when using VoiceControl and SwitchControl.
+[InboxView.swift (line 31)](AccessibilityDemo/AccessibilityDemo/Presentation/Inbox/InboxView.swift)

+## Inclusive design

+### Localization
+* Localizable File: Translations are set using a Localizable file to support multiple languages and enhance accessibility for non-English speaking users.

+### Colors
+* Cultural Color Variations: Some colors represent emotions and are set depending on different cultural contexts.
+[Color+Custom.swift](AccessibilityDemo/AccessibilityDemo/Extensions/Color+Custom.swift)

-## Animation Control
+## Accessibility Statistics
-* Accessibility Reduce Motion: Data loading animations are disabled if the "Accessibility Reduce Motion" setting is enabled.
-* Dim Flashing Lights: While not utilized in this demo project, could reduce or alter flashing light effects that may be problematic for some users.
-* Reduce Transparency: Also not featured in this demo, but could minimize transparency effects to enhance visibility and clarity for some users.

-## How to Use
-1. Localization: Ensure that your device language is supported by checking the Localizable file.
-2. VoiceOver: Enable VoiceOver to experience the custom accessibility labels, hints, and traits.
-3. High Contrast and Dark Mode: Toggle these settings on your device to see the automatic color adjustments.
-4. Bold Text: Enable the bold text setting to see the changes in the app's fonts.
-5. Accessibility Reduce Motion: Enable the "Accessibility Reduce Motion" setting to disable data loading animations.
-6. Custom Rotors: Use custom rotors to navigate through specific content like warnings in the inbox or ATMs on the map view.

-While there are many more accessibility features available, this project focuses on the basics.
-I hope this demo app helps you understand and incorporate accessibility features into your own projects.
-Your feedback is valuable, so let me know which other features do you think are important to make apps more accessible for everyone.
+* Accessibility Features Report: Important accessibility features are read at the beginning of the app.
+These features can be sent to a private server to collect accessibility statistics, which help improve the app's accessibility over time.

+By implementing these features, this app serves as a template for creating inclusive and user-friendly iOS applications.

-## Contact
+# Contact

 For questions, feedback, or contributions, please reach out to me at [pgomez.ping@gmail.com].